Hajj: Ihram

 Ihram is the name given to the special spiritual state, state of holiness, which marks the start of the ritual of Hajj for each person.
 Ihram is initiated upon the arrival to the Miqat or prior to reaching it, depending on where they have come from.

 When pilgrims enter into the state of Ihram, they are required to abstain from certain actions.
-While in ihram, males are required to wear two white seamless cloths, with one wrapped around the waist reaching below the knee and the other draped over the left shoulder and tied at the right side.
-For females this involves wearing ordinary dress that fulfills the Islamic condition of public dress with hands and face uncovered.
+In Ihram, males are required to wear two white seamless cloths, with one wrapped around the waist reaching below the knee and the other draped over the left shoulder and tied at the right side.
+For females this involves wearing ordinary dress that fulfills the Islamic condition of public dress, where the hands and face are uncovered.
 Other prohibitions include refraining from clipping nails, shaving any part of the body, having sexual relations; using perfumes, damaging plants, killing animals, covering the head (for men) or the face and hands (for women); getting married; or carrying weapons.

 The Ihram is meant to show equality of all pilgrims in front of God, with no difference between the rich and the poor.
 Donning such unsewn white garments entirely is believed to distance man from material ostentation, and engross him in a world of purity and spirituality, since clothes are believed to show individuality and distinction and create superficial barriers that separate individuals.
 The garments of Ihram are seen as the antithesis of that individualism.
 Ihram clothing is also a reminder of shrouds worn after death.